 China has become the world's largest importer of combined forage types.
 Vietnam and Middle East countries have increased their forage import needs.

 The United States is the largest importer of Canadian hay and fodder.
 Geographical proximity facilitates trade between the two countries.

 2. The competition

 Three countries compete for the Japanese baled forage market.
 The U.S. is by far the largest supplier, with Australia and Canada following suit.

-In 2014, Japan imported 1,343,011 tonnes of compressed hay from the U.S., 72 per cent of its total baled hay imports.
-Australia exported 372,742 tonnes to Japan in 2014 were 122,029 tonnes, 6.6 per cent of Japanese imports.
+In 2014, Japan imported 1,343,011 tonnes of compressed hay from the U.S., 72% of its total baled hay imports.
+Australia exported 372,742 tonnes to Japan in 2014 were 122,029 tonnes, 6.6% of Japanese imports.
 U.S. baled hay exports are mainly compressed forage grass aftermath from ryegrass and tall fescue straw, while Australian baled hay products are primarily compressed green feed oats.
 Australian exports to Japan have increased substantially over the past five years.
 The Australian forage export industry has grown and ocean freight rates give Australia a freight advantage to Canada.

 Other competitors in the all-type forage market are Spain, Argentina, South Africa, Italy and East Europe countries.